absinthe-graphql/absinthe/guides/complexity-analysis.md

 Here's how the complexity value is calculated:

 By default each field in a query will increase the complexity by 1.
-However it can be useful to customize how the complexity value for a field.
+However, it can be useful to customize how the complexity value for a field is calculated.
 This is done in your schema using the `complexity/1` macro, which can accept a function or an explicit integer value.

 As an example, when a field is a list, the complexity is often correlated to the